streamingfast/substreams-sink-sql/README.md

 1. Start Docker Compose:

     ```bash
+    # from the root of this repository
     docker compose up
     ```

-    > **Note** Feel free to skip this step if you already have a running Postgres instance accessible, don't forget to update the connection string in the command below.
+    > **Note** Feel free to skip this step if you already have a running Postgres instance accessible

-1. Run the setup command:

-    ```bash
-    substreams-sink-sql setup "psql://dev-node:insecure-change-me-in-prod@localhost:5432/dev-node?sslmode=disable" docs/tutorial/schema.sql
-    ```

-    This will connect to the given database pointed by `psql://dev-node:insecure-change-me-in-prod@localhost:5432/dev-node?sslmode=disable`, create the tables and indexes specified in the given `<schema_file>`, and will create the required tables to run the sink (e.g. the `cursors` table).

-    > **Note** For the sake of idempotency, we recommend that the schema file only contain `create table if not exists` statements.

-1. Run the sink

-    Compile the [Substreams](./docs/tutorial/substreams.yaml) tutorial project first:
+1. Compile the [Substreams](./docs/tutorial/substreams.yaml) tutorial project:

     ```bash
     cd docs/tutorial